The best budget Bluetooth speakers for 2024

 There are a few things you can do to improve the battery life of your Bluetooth speaker.
 While you can’t magically make it extend its absolute maximum playtime, you can try to prevent an early battery death.
 The first thing to do is to lower the volume.
 If you are listening at max volume all day, your speaker is going to die significantly faster.
 Second, when you’re not using the speaker, ensure it’s off.
 Some units power down automatically after a certain period of time when nothing is playing; others need to be manually shut off.

-Final thoughts on selecting the best budget Bluetooth speakers
+Final thoughts on the best budget Bluetooth speakers

-You don’t need to go above and beyond your means to find the best budget Bluetooth speakers that will satisfy your sonic needs.
+You don’t need to go above and beyond your means to find the best value Bluetooth speakers that will satisfy your sonic needs.
 There are plenty of options out there that you can take with you to the park, beach, or nearest house party without breaking the bank.
-Generally speaking, an inexpensive speaker won’t have all the bells and whistles a fancier model might, but you can still tune into your favorite audiobooks, podcasts, and playlists—which, at the end of the day, is all a Bluetooth speaker is designed to do.
+Generally speaking, an inexpensive speaker won’t have all the bells and whistles a fancier model might, but you can still tune into your favorite audiobooks, podcasts, and playlists—which, at the end of the day, is all the best cheap Bluetooth speaker is designed to do.